iamsorenl/feature_engineering_multiclass_classification_SVM_LR_DT/README.md

 A OneVsRest approach was used to evaluate the multi-class problem, providing individual accuracy and macro-average F1 scores for each class. **ROC** and **Precision-Recall curves** were generated for each class to assess discriminative performance.

 ---

-## Contributing

-Contributions are welcome!
-If you encounter issues or have ideas for improvements, feel free to open a pull request or issue.

----